 There are also more fully adjustable features on the M3i Plus, including the seat, fore and aft handlebars and Shimano Combo pedals, than any other indoor spin bike.
 The onboard LCD display shows most of the data you’d expect; the only thing it’s missing is the type of pre-programmed options you find on upright stationary bikes (and the Diamondback Fitness 510Ic, which we’ll get to shortly).

-Isn’t there any downside to this machine?
-There is if you’re on a budget, then this is not the bike for you because it one of the most expensive spin bike on the market at nearly $2000.
-However, if you have the coin, there’s no competition – this is the best there is.
+If you’re on a budget, then this is not the bike for you because it one of the most expensive spin bikes on the market at nearly $2000.
+However, if you have the coin, it is a brilliant indoor spin bike for home use.

 Please note – If you want to save $200 you could buy the M3 Plus.
 The key difference are that the M3i has: